pavelone/fhirbase-old/README.md

 * resource_component − base table for all __value objects__ (resource components)

-Each resource is represented as a __root entity__ table (for example 'patient') and a table for component (for example: patient.contact is stored in `patient_contact` table).
+Each resource is represented as a __root entity__ table (for example 'patient') and a table per component (for example: patient.contact is stored in `patient_contact` table).

 This point is illustrated in the picture below: